 EUL501: Applied Biomedical Science.
-(3 credit hours, taught online by MBKU faculty)
+(3 credit hours, taught online by MBKU faculty virtually)

 This course integrates a review and clinical applications of Biochemistry, Genetics, Immunology, and Microbiology.
 Infections of the eye are discussed in relation to techniques for laboratory isolation, culturing, and identification of the infectious agents.

 EUL502: Ocular Pharmacology.
-(3 credit hours, taught online by MBKU faculty)
+(3 credit hours, taught by MBKU faculty virtually)

 This fundamental course in pharmacology introduces the student to basic concepts of drug effects on body organs and systems, including the eye.
 The pharmacological actions, mechanisms, clinical applications, and potential adverse effects of systemic drugs in current clinical use are considered in detail.
 This course presents the pharmacology of drugs used for the prevention, diagnosis, and treatment of ocular diseases, and discussions of other drugs that may affect the eye.